Tarasa24/PWA-Store/README.md

 Again, running this job on my tiny Intel NUC (i3-3217U) I was able to only run 4 cluster workers and averaged around 0.3 pages per second.
 Therefore, the whole job would take around 20 days to complete.
 So this time around, I gave [Linode](https://www.linode.com/) a go with their dedicated 32 core CPU linode.
 And as you can imagine, this substantially decreased the time necessary to complete, to around 2 days, averaging 3.4 pages per second.
 The final cost of the crawl was around 50$.

+#### Incomplete dataset

-The result of crawling is this singular [.tsv file](ManifestCrawler/output/pwas.tsv). **Admittedly, this dataset might not be complete** as multiple domains started refusing my connections, probably due to excessive crawling, although my crawler obeys robots.txt, including the crawl-delay property.
+The result of crawling is this singular [.tsv file](ManifestCrawler/output/pwas.tsv). **Admittedly, this dataset might not be complete** as during the job many pages started timing out, probably due to excessive crawling, although my crawler obeys robots.txt, including the crawl-delay property.
 Ultimately, as this is just a hobby project, I couldn't feasibly deploy a whole cluster of IPs to perform my crawl and therefore get around restrictions imposed by the web servers.
 If you are interested in having a go with your own crawling solution, feel free to refer to my distilled list of [over 600k potentional PWAs](ManifestCrawler/input/potentional-pwas.txt).

 ### Frontend